DFE-Digital/early-careers-framework/docs/source/ecf/how-to-guides.html.md

 ## Overview of API requests

-1. For a given cohort, providers will submit confirmations via the API of their partnerships with a school, including confirmation who their delivery partners will be.
+1. For a given cohort, providers confirm partnerships with schools via the API, including confirmation who their delivery partners will be.
 Note, this only applies to providers integrated with API v3 onwards
-2. School induction tutors will register participants for ECF-based training via the DfE online service
+2. School induction tutors register participants for ECF-based training via the DfE online service
-3. Providers will view participant data via the API, using it to onboard participants to their learning management systems.
-Note, the API will not present any data for participants whose details have not been validated by DfE
+3. Providers view participant data via the API, using it to onboard participants to their learning management systems.
+Note, the API will not present any data for participants whose details have not yet been validated by DfE
+4. If necessary, providers will update the participant's training schedule
-4. Providers will train participants as per details set out in their contract
+5. Providers will train participants as per details set out in their contract
-5. Providers will submit a `started` declaration via the API to notify DfE that training has begun
+6. Providers will submit a `started` declaration via the API to notify DfE that training has begun
-6. DfE will pay providers output payments for `started` declarations
+7. DfE will pay providers output payments for `started` declarations
+8. Providers will check via the API to see whether any participants have transferred to or from schools they are in partnership with.
+Note, this only applies to providers integrated with API v3 onwards
-7. Providers continue to train participants as per details set out in the contract
+9. Providers continue to train participants as per details set out in the contract
-8. Providers will submit `retained` declarations via the API to notify DfE participants have continued in training for a given milestone
+10. Providers will submit `retained` declarations via the API to notify DfE participants have continued in training for a given milestone
-9. DfE will pay providers output payments for `retained` declarations
+11. DfE will pay providers output payments for `retained` declarations
-10. Providers complete training participants as per details set out in the contract
+12. Providers complete training participants as per details set out in the contract
-11. Providers will submit `completed` declarations via the API to notify DfE the participant has completed training
+13. Providers will submit `completed` declarations via the API to notify DfE the participant has completed training
-12. DfE will pay providers output payments for `completed` declarations
+14. DfE will pay providers output payments for `completed` declarations

 Changes can happen during training; some participants may not complete their training within the standard schedule, or at all.
 Providers will need to update relevant data using the API.